Noleen03/FUTURE_CS_01/README.md

 4. Insecure Session Cookie Configuration

 ## Repository Contents
-1. Vulnerability_Assessment_Report.pdf – Full professional report.
+1. Vulnerability Assessment Report.pdf – Full professional report.
-2. Evidence/ – Supporting screenshots and tool outputs.
+2. Evidence – Supporting screenshots and tool outputs.

 ## Purpose of This Project
 This project demonstrates the process of conducting a basic vulnerability assessment and documenting findings using industry-style reporting methods.